 The EPA requires regular sampling to ensure drinking water safety.
 The GTWD conducted sampling for bacteria, haloacetic acids, total trihalomethanes, and chlorine.
-The sample tested for nitrate nitrogen was below detectable limits.
+Also in 2024, we tested the water for volatile organic and synthetic organic compounds.
+The detected contaminants are listed in the table below.
+All other results were below detectable limits.
+The annual sample tested for nitrate nitrogen was also below detectable limits.
 The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.